streamthoughts/kafka-connect-file-pulse/README.md

 * Support for recursive scanning of local directories.
 * Reading and writing files into Kafka line by line.
-* Support multiple input file formats (e.g: CSV, Avro, XML).
+* Support multiple input file formats (e.g: CSV, JSON, AVRO, XML).
 * Parsing and transforming data using built-in or custom processing filters.
 * Error handler definition
 * Monitoring files while they are being written into Kafka